 - school or education institutions

 - NT or Federal Government departments

-- organisations that are not recognised by the department as a sport or active recreation club
+- organisations that are not recognised by Sport and Recreation

 - receivers of funding from this program within the current financial year